skorulis/BigAlbumOfBeers/_posts/beer/2016-11-09-brouhaha-new-england-ipa.md

 style: "IPA - New England"
 score: 8
 img: /img/list/brouhaha-new-england-ipa.jpeg
-beer-date: "2019-06-22"
+beer-date: "2021-11-12"
-desc: "Nice haze, fruity smell and a fresh taste.
-Basically just a smooth, easy drinking IPA"
+desc: "Nice citrusy and pineapple taste but a little harsh in the smell.
+Gets better as it goes down as orange comes through"
 permalink: /beer/:title.html
 ---